 Who Was Dorothy Dandridge?

-Born in 1922 in Cleveland, Ohio, Dorothy Dandridge found early success in show business by performing with her sister, leading to her first appearances in film.
+Actress and singer Dorothy Dandridge found early success in show business by performing with her sister, leading to her first appearances in film.
 Following her star turn in the 1954 musical Carmen Jones, she became the first African American to be nominated for a Best Actress Academy Award.
 Dandridge found it difficult to replicate that success, and her final years were marred by personal and professional problems, until her death at age 42 in 1965.

-Early Show Business
+Early Life and Show Business

 Dorothy Jean Dandridge was born on November 9, 1922, in Cleveland, Ohio.
 Her mother, actress Ruby Dandridge, left her husband while she was pregnant, and as such Dorothy never knew her father.
 She later suffered at the hands of her mother's girlfriend, Geneva Williams, a disciplinarian with a cruel side.

 Pushed into show business at a young age by her mother, Dandridge performed with her sister, Vivian, as a song-and-dance team called the Wonder Children.
-The girls performed throughout the South, playing black churches and other places.
+The girls performed throughout the South, playing Black churches and other places.

 Sister Act and Intro to Hollywood

 Around 1930, Dandridge moved to Los Angeles, California, with her family.
 A few years later she found success with her new musical group, the Dandridge Sisters, which included sister Vivian and their friend Etta Jones.
-The group landed gigs at the famous Cotton Club in Harlem, and performed with top acts such as the Jimmie Lunceford Orchestra and Cab Calloway.
-As an African-American singer, Dandridge confronted early on the segregation and racism of the entertainment industry.
-She may have been allowed on stage, but in some venues she couldn't eat in the restaurant or use certain facilities because of the color of her skin.
+The group landed gigs at the famous Cotton Club in Harlem and performed with top acts such as the Jimmie Lunceford Orchestra and Cab Calloway.
+As an African American singer, Dandridge confronted early on the segregation and racism of the entertainment industry.
+She may have been allowed on stage, but in some venues, she couldn't eat in the restaurant or use certain facilities because of the color of her skin.

 As a teenager, Dandridge began earning small roles in a number of films.
 She and her sister appeared in the Marx Brothers classic A Day at the Races (1937), as well as Going Places (1938), with Louis Armstrong.
 On her own, she danced with Harold Nicholas of the dancing Nicholas Brothers in the 1941 Sonja Henie musical Sun Valley Serenade.
-The duo's tap dancing routine was cut from the version of the film shown in the South.
+The duo's tap-dancing routine was cut from the version of the film shown in the South.

 Dandridge married Harold Nicholas in 1942, but their union proved to be anything but a happy one.
 Nicholas reportedly liked to chase other women, and Dandridge virtually retired from performing during this time.
 Adding to the strain, after Dandridge gave birth to daughter Harolyn in 1943, they discovered that the girl had brain damage.
 Seeking to find a cure, Dandridge had Harolyn receive expensive private care for many years.